Hudson's Bay Company: 17th century history

-Determined to establish trade in the Hudson Bay area, Radisson and Groseilliers approached a group of English colonial merchants in Boston, Massachusetts to help finance their explorations.
-The Bostonians agreed on the plan's merits, but their speculative voyage in 1663 failed when their ship ran into pack ice in Hudson Strait.
+Determined to establish trade in the Hudson Bay area, Radisson and Groseilliers approached a group of English colonial merchants in Boston to help finance their explorations.
+The Bostonians agreed on the plan's merits, but their speculative voyage in 1663 failed when their ship ran into pack ice in the Hudson Strait.
 Boston-based English commissioner Colonel George Cartwright learned of the expedition and brought the two to England to raise financing.
 Radisson and Groseilliers arrived in London in 1665 at the height of the Great Plague.
 Eventually, the two met and gained the sponsorship of Prince Rupert.
 Prince Rupert introduced the two to his cousin, the reigning king – Charles II.
 In 1668 the English expedition acquired two ships, the Nonsuch and the Eaglet, to explore possible trade into Hudson Bay.
 Groseilliers sailed on the Nonsuch, commanded by Captain Zachariah Gillam, while the Eaglet was commanded by Captain William Stannard and accompanied by Radisson.
 On 5 June 1668, both ships left port at Deptford, England, but the Eaglet was forced to turn back off the coast of Ireland.

 The Nonsuch continued to James Bay, the southern portion of Hudson Bay, where its explorers founded, in 1668, the first fort on Hudson Bay, Charles Fort at the mouth of the Rupert River.
 It later became known as "Rupert House", and developed as the community of present-day Waskaganish, Quebec.
 Both the fort and the river were named after the sponsor of the expedition, Prince Rupert of the Rhine, one of the major investors and soon to become the new company's first governor.
 After a successful trading expedition over the winter of 1668–69, Nonsuch returned to England on 9 October 1669 with the first cargo of fur resulting from trade in Hudson Bay.
 The bulk of the fur – worth £1,233 – was sold to Thomas Glover, one of London's most prominent furriers.
 This and subsequent purchases by Glover proved the viability of the fur trade in Hudson Bay.